Monthly Archives: August 2011

 Importing PGN games into the Fritz/Rybka interface

-There’s one more topic we need to cover before we discuss how to use the analysis features in the Fritz family of playing programs (Fritz, Rybka, Hiarcs, Shredder, and Junior) to actually improve our play: how do we get games … Continue reading
+There’s one more topic we need to cover before we discuss how to use the analysis features in the Fritz family of playing programs (Fritz, Rybka, Hiarcs, Shredder, and Junior) to actually improve our play: how do we get games other than ones we’ve played against the computer into a database for analysis?
+Continue reading →

 Filed under chess, Chess DVD, Chess playing software, Chess software, Fritz, Hiarcs, Junior, Rybka, Shredder